 Evaluation for medical detox begins by first identifying the drug(s) someone is attempting to detox from.
 Different drugs produce different symptoms, either mental, physical, or both.
 The evaluation is commonly done in an interview setting followed by medical exams to monitor the progression of withdrawal symptoms.
 Getting an accurate picture of how fast the symptoms appear and worsen can inform doctors about the maximum symptom severity someone may expect.
 Additionally, blood work is commonly done and vitals will be taken regularly throughout the rest of the detox process.

 Once the drug has been identified and withdrawal symptoms have begun to appear, stabilization is the next phase.
 This consists of minimizing the symptoms through the use of medications and other treatment measures to ensure a patient’s vital signs stay in a normal and safe range.
-Since some drugs may produce possibly fatal complications during the detox process, this is commonly the most sensitive period of detox and requires the most care.
+Since some drugs may result in dangerous and potentially fatal complications during the detox process, this is commonly the most sensitive period of detox and requires the most care.
 Depending on the severity of symptoms, patients may take part in therapy and group sessions.
 If they are too unwell to participate, they may remain bedridden for the first few days; it all depends on the particular drug, the person, and their use habits.

 This phase may begin shortly after stabilization has begun, but will last until someone is discharged from the detox center.
 During detox, a caseworker will work with a patient to develop an aftercare plan to be carried out after detox has completed.
-This is a roadmap towards recovery which can include further treatment, either inpatient, outpatient, sober living, or a variety of other options.
+This is a roadmap towards recovery which can include further treatment such as inpatient, outpatient, sober living, or a variety of other options.
 Medical detox centers almost always have connections to the wider recovery community in their area and will use these connections to help patients move towards whichever treatment options best suit their needs.

 There are several options for the level of care regarding drug detox.
 Which one someone chooses essentially comes down to their using habits.
 Those who used heavily for long periods may benefit more from a very comprehensive detox program, while those who used for a shorter period may prefer a less intense level of care.
-We have articles detailing the specifics of each, but we have general overviews here:
+We have articles detailing the specifics of each, but general overviews include:

-Known as “Level 1” detox by the American Society of Addiction Medicine (ASAM), physician aided outpatient drug detox is the least restrictive of drug detox architectures.
+Known as “Level 1” detox by the American Society of Addiction Medicine (ASAM), physician aided outpatient drug detox is the least restrictive of drug detox programs.
 Level 1 medical detox programs are intended for those who are experiencing mild withdrawal symptoms from drugs that will not be life-threatening or dangerous.
 These programs are technically outpatient but differ only in that there is no additional treatment program aside from medications to manage the withdrawal symptoms and a brief check-in with the clinician.

 ASAM recommends that someone attempting this level of detox should have a solid social support network in place, such as family and friends, who are encouraging and helpful towards their recovery.
 During this level of detox, the provider will typically help the patient enter into further, more in-depth treatment programs.

 Outpatient detox programs are more comprehensive than physician aided outpatient detox and are referred to as “Level 2” detox by ASAM.
-Level 2 detox programs are intended for those who will be experiencing mild to moderate withdrawal symptoms, but which still are not life-threatening or dangerous.
+Level 2 detox programs are intended for those who will be experiencing mild to moderate withdrawal symptoms, but which are not life-threatening or dangerous.
 These programs entail medications to manage withdrawal symptoms, as well as monitoring by registered or licensed nurses for several hours per day.

 While similar to Level 1 detox, there is more interaction between patients and medical professionals as well as a more comprehensive therapeutic approach to treatment.
 There may be groups or classes involving addiction education, healthy coping strategies, or group therapy included in the daily schedule.
 Finally, there is more of an emphasis on continuing treatment after this level of detox, and nurses or caseworkers will be more encouraging in this regard.

 Also known as one type of “Level 3” detox program by ASAM, the key distinction is that these programs require 24-hour supervision and daily medical support throughout the detox process.
-Level 3 detox programs are intended for those who have moderate to severe withdrawal symptoms and may experience life-threatening complications.
+Level 3 detox programs are intended for those who have moderate to severe withdrawal symptoms and may experience intense and potentially life-threatening complications.

 These programs integrate close medical care with support services such as daily groups and counseling sessions every day.
 Both inpatient and residential detox provide 24-hour monitoring, typically by trained clinicians or nurses, depending on the specific type of Level 3 program.
 Residential detox programs that do not provide 24-hour on-site medical support are commonly referred to as “social setting” detox programs.